How to improve the BER for your soon-to-be sold house

 2. Putting a (chimney) damper on your spending

-While a fireplace is the perfect accessory for adding a touch of class to the vast majority of rooms, the chimney it’s attached to could cost you a small fortune.
+While a fireplace is a perfect accessory for adding a touch of class to the vast majority of rooms, the chimney it’s attached to could cost you a small fortune.
 Chimneys are a big source of heat loss in the home, and while lighting a fire in the dead of winter makes for a cosy night in, it’s leaking energy during the year.

 Installing a simple chimney damper is an easy way to fix the problem, especially if your chimney is for decorative purposes.
 For inactive fireplaces, an adjustable chimney damper can be fitted and sealed so energy loss is hugely reduced.